gvwilson/thirdbit/_posts/2016/2016-02-15-designing-lessons-collaboratively.md

 *   **NumPy** was the heart and soul of scientific Python for many years, but this lesson will only mention it in passing, devoting its attention to Pandas instead.
-    It really deserves more air time---as Bartosz Telenczuk observes, "students leaving the course without basic familiarity of NumPy will not be able to understand ~60% (my rough guess) of scientific Python applications."
+    It really deserves more air time—as Bartosz Telenczuk observes, "students leaving the course without basic familiarity of NumPy will not be able to understand ~60% (my rough guess) of scientific Python applications."
     The problem once again is what to cut to make room...